NoWfAl17ds/Regression-Models/README.md

  *In polynomial regression, we model the relationship between the independent variable(s) and the dependent variable using a polynomial equation of degree n.
 The general form of a   polynomial regression equation with one independent variable

+# SVR(support vector regression)
+Support Vector Regression (SVR) is a regression algorithm based on Support Vector Machines (SVM), which is primarily used for classification tasks.
+However, SVR extends the SVM algorithm to handle regression problems.
+SVR aims to find a function that approximates the mapping from input variables to the continuous output variable, while also controlling for the errors made during the prediction.